hns/hns.github.com/_posts/2010-07-02-versatility.md

 {% endhighlight %}

 So we've seen how to do basic synchronous and asynchronous request handling.
-Let's see how to put these together to do something potentially useful.
+Let's put the two together to do something potentially useful.

 ## Putting it all together